StuartGrimes/JavaFXSimples/README.md

 ## Motivation

-This code forms part of a lab I have submitted for my computer science course that I am currently studying.
+This code forms part of a lab I have submitted for my computer science course.

 ## Installation

 Clone, compile and run.